DUI Lawyers in 63rd District Court

 If you have had two or more prior operating while intoxicated convictions, and you have been arrested for another operating while intoxicated offense in the northern and eastern Kent County (Rockford, Sparta, Cedar Springs, East Grand Rapids, Lowell, and Caledonia), your case will begin in the 63rd District Court, but will ultimately be resolved in the 17th Circuit Court located in downtown Grand Rapids.
 A defendant facing his/her first felony DUI in Kent County, without any other significant criminal history, can generally expect a sentence anywhere from days to four months depending on the Circuit Court judge that ultimately here the case.
 As with any felony, there will be considerable fines/costs, probation, rehabilitation services, vehicle immobilization, and strict court-supervised monitoring following any incarceration.

 If you have any questions, please feel free to call the DUI attorneys at Springstead Bartish & Borgula Law for more information or check out our detailed drunk driving page, where you’ll find lots of information including: DUI FAQ’s, our approach to defending drunk driving cases, the consequences or penalties for a OWI conviction in Michigan, how to fight the field sobriety tests, and attacking the results of breath or blood tests.
 Please don’t hesitate call if you have any questions or want a free case evaluation.
-We are located in downtown Grand Rapids, and can be reached 24/7 @ (231) 924-8700 or (616) 458-5500, and are experienced in defending drunk driving charges in the 63rd District Court, having appeared in the 63rd District Court regularly.
+We are located in downtown Grand Rapids, and can be reached 24/7 @ (616) 458-5500 or (231) 924-8700.
+We regularly handle cases in 63rd District Court and are experienced in defending drunk driving charges.